 Hello aspiring hackers.
-Today we will learn about an exploit to hack a Serviio media server.
+Today we will learn about the Serviio media server Command Execution Exploit.
 This exploit works on Serviio Media Server from versions 1.4.0 to 1.8.0 (1.8 is the present version, by the way).
 Serviio media server is a free media server which allows users to stream media files (music, video or images) to renderer devices like a TV set, Bluray player, gaming console or mobile phone on your connected home network.
 It is used by a number of organizations.

 This media server has a console component which runs on port 23423 by default.
 This module exploits an unauthenticated remote command execution vulnerability in this console component.
 This is possible because the console service exposes a REST API whose endpoint does not sanitize user-supplied data in the ‘VIDEO’ parameter of the ‘checkStreamUrl’ method.
 This parameter is used in a call to cmd.exe which results in execution of arbitrary commands.
 Now let’s see how this exploit works.